-Tomato paste is one thing I am always hunting for, and I often end up running to the store in the middle of recipe preparation.
-If you need a can of tomato paste or just a few tablespoons, but don't have a can or tube in your pantry, you can substitute with thickened, concentrated tomato sauce or canned tomatoes.
+If tomato paste is always something you're hunting for (how many times have you run out to the store in the middle of cooking?), then it's time to memorize this substitution.
+When you need a can of tomato paste or just a few tablespoons, but don't have any readily available in your pantry, you can substitute with thickened, concentrated tomato sauce or canned tomatoes.

 Watch Now: How to Make Your Own Tomato Paste

 How to Make Tomato Paste From Tomato Sauce

 Pour a can (8 or 15 ounces) of tomato sauce into a saucepan and bring it to a brisk simmer over medium heat.
 Simmer, stirring constantly, for about 7 minutes, or until reduced by about two-thirds.
 Use a splatter screen to avoid a mess from the bubbling as the mixture thickens.